rwood-moz/awsy/README.md

         https://github.com/wlach/orangutan

-Once you have an orangutan binary, the following environment variable must be set and exported to in order for AWSY to lcoate your orangutan binary:
+Once you have an orangutan binary, the AWSY_ORANG environment variable must be set and exported to in order for AWSY to lcoate your orangutan binary:

-AWSY_ORANG = <path to your orangutan binary> i.e. /home/rwood/awsy/orangutan
+        ie. AWSY_ORANG = /home/rwood/awsy/orangutan
+        export AWSY_ORANG

 3) This test driver: